bam4564/coingecko_py/README.md

 ### Advanced Features - Page Range Queries

+> Note: This functionality is available for **all** endpoints the base client that support paging.

 The coingecko api has a number of endpoints that support pagination.
 Pagination is a common api feature where you can request a specific page of data from an api.
 This is often necessary as some data objects are too large to return in a single api response.
 If you want all the data for a particular api call you are executing, you must request data from all pages.

 Here is an example that uses the client to query for a single page of data

 ```python
 cg.coins_id_tickers_get('bitcoin', page=2, per_page=50)